Respiratory Therapist Schools: FAQs and Answers

 What is respiratory therapy?

-This fascinating area of the health field involves the evaluation, care, and treatment of patients with respiratory and cardiopulmonary disorders, from premature infants with underdeveloped lungs to seniors suffering from chronic asthma.
-It can also involve the emergency care of patients requiring treatment for strokes, heart attacks, shock, and more.
+This fascinating area of the health field involves evaluating, caring, and treating patients with respiratory and cardiopulmonary disorders, from premature infants with underdeveloped lungs to seniors suffering from chronic asthma.
+It can also involve the emergency care of patients requiring treatment for strokes, heart attacks, shock, COVID-19 complications, and more.

 What is the average salary?

-The most recent national statistics (from May 2016) show that the median annual wage was $58,670.* However, average salaries can vary, depending on factors such as geographical location, experience, and area of employment.
+Occupational Outlook Handbook (OOH) statistics (from May 2021) show that the median annual wage was $61,830.* However, average salaries can vary, depending on factors such as geographical location, experience, and area of employment.
+For example, the median salary for RTs in California was $95,540 for the same period.

 What prerequisites do I need for schooling?